gotson/comics-utils/README.md

 sync-folder.py
 --------------
-Use OSX tags to create a replica of your directory structure for easy replication with [Cheetah Sync](http://www.jrtstudio.com/cheetah-sync-android-wireless-sync).
+Use OSX tags to create a replica of your directory structure for easy synchronization with any third party tool or cloud provider.
-Folders have to be tagged 'sync' (works on parent folders as well).
+Folders have to be tagged `sync` (works on parent folders as well).
-Files tagged 'read' are ignored.
+Files tagged `read` are ignored.

-You have to edit the source to change the source and destination folders.
+You have to edit the source code to change the source and destination folders.

 **Requires**
  * Python 2.7+